clueless-caterpillars/plant-water-pi/README.md

 5. If the problem persists, consult the project's documentation, seek assistance from the community or raise an issue on the GitHub repository for further support.

 ## License

-This project is licensed under
+This project is licensed under the MIT License

 ### Team Members